Skip to content

 GPU

-• GPU pass-through is still in the experimental stage but here are some quick ways to get the basics going.
+GPU pass-through on Windows is still in the experimental stage, but here are some quick ways to get started with the basics.
+This guide assumes you have WSL (Windows Subsystem for Linux) installed.
+If you need assistance with WSL, refer to WSL Help.

-• Install the latest CUDA driver libraries from their official website.
-Nvidia CUDA
+• Install the latest CUDA driver libraries from the official Nvidia website.
+Visit Nvidia CUDA for downloads and installation instructions.

 Docker is the future of application development because of how fast, easy and portable the software is.
 In this section of the document, we will focus on setting up the application on various operating systems, including linux, windows and mac.
 With Docker, you can build, deploy, and manage your applications in a fraction of the time it would take with traditional methods.
 If you’re not using Docker, you’re missing out.
 So what are you waiting for homie!?
 Let us begin the setup quest for Docker today!